Shaarei Tefillah: Services

-Services are held on weekday mornings and evenings, as well as Shabbat and Jewish holidays.
+Shacharit, Mincha, and Maariv services are held on weekday mornings and evenings, as well as Shabbat mornings, afternoons, evenings, and Jewish holidays.
 Friday evening services are attended primarily by men.
 The synagogue's two gabbaim welcome unfamiliar guests, and seek people to lead the services.

 Its members are known for being highly educated, with people joking that "if you don't have three degrees, they won't let you in".
 The Jewish Orthodox Feminist Alliance (JOFA) honors on its Wall of Honor, for being women Presidents of Orthodox synagogues, the following past presidents of Shaarei Tefillah: Brenda Katz (1992–94), Lisa Micley (1999–2001), and Nancy Kolodny, former Dean of Wellesley College (2001–03).

 Clergy and leadership

-The congregation is led by Rabbi Benjamin Samuels, who was hired in September 1995 as its first full-time rabbi.
+The congregation is led by Rabbi Benjamin J. Samuels, who was hired in September 1995 as its first full-time rabbi.
 It has lay officers, and a board of approximately 15 people.
 In 1985, Dr. Alan Rockoff was the synagogue's president.
 Richard Feczko was its president from July 2003 to July 2006.